Buttermilk Fudge with Orange & Rosemary is sweet, citrusy, and full of fresh flavor. It’s perfect for the season and so easy to make, promise!

-Homemade fudge always had me a bit panicked, so I avoided making it for too long.
-If I had know how easy it is to make a batch of this Buttermilk Fudge with Orange & Rosemary, I never would have waited so long!
+I always wanted to be the person to whip up a batch of homemade fudge to pass around at the holidays, but it always had me a bit intimidated.
+I avoided making it for too long!
+If I had known how easy it is to make fudge, I would have made Buttermilk Fudge with Orange & Rosemary sooo much sooner!

 I found a recipe for Pecan Buttermilk Fudge from Bon Appétit magazine and had it tucked away, just waiting for the right moment to try it.
 I was so glad when I finally broke it out for the holidays several years ago.

-I adapted their recipe slightly by including orange zest and rosemary, and I left out any trace of nuts because, well, mine is a house divided when it comes to nuts in cookies and goodies.
+I adapted the recipe by using orange zest and rosemary as the main flavors, and I left out any trace of nuts because, well, mine is a house divided when it comes to nuts in cookies and goodies.

-Rosemary might be an unexpected flavor when you think of fudge, but I think it adds brightness to this candy.
+Rosemary might be an unexpected flavor when you think of fudge, but I definitely adds brightness to this candy.
 The orange zest is the perfect complement to the rosemary.

 This fudge is sweet yet tangy, and definitely cheerful — it is the holiday season, after all!